 If he offered this now, I would say yes.

-Had he oriented his family and friends on Allyship 101 three years ago, I wouldn’t have felt compelled to smile as white people told me that I speak “perfect English” or that I come from “hard-working people.”
+Had he oriented his family and friends on Allyship 101 three years ago, I wouldn’t have felt compelled to smile as white people told me I speak “perfect English” or that I come from “hard-working people.”

 He used to tell me repeatedly, “It matters to me that you’re there.
 It matters to me that we share community.
 Could you try harder to connect with [insert friend or family members’ names here]?”